 The hard white half is somewhat softer than a golf ball.
-At full speed, the Pocket Bunker is hard enough to break a window.
+The Pocket Bunker is hard enough to break a window at full speed.

-HOW FAR DOES THE POCKET BUNKER FLY AFER HITTING A SHOT?
+HOW FAR DOES THE POCKET BUNKER FLY AFTER HITTING A SHOT?

 Depending on swing speed, club type, and contact point, the Pocket Bunker will fly between 5-35 yards.

 As a golf bunker training aid, the Pocket Bunker is easy to use, highly portable, and fun.
-Through repeated use, the Pocket Bunker will help with technique and, more importantly, with a golfer’s confidence.
+Repeated use of the Pocket Bunker will help with technique and, more importantly, with a golfer’s confidence.

-For excellent instruction on the setup and technique of hitting a greenside bunker shot, you might want to pick up either Phil Miclekson’s or David Pelz’s books on the short game.
+You might want to pick up either Phil Miclekson’s or David Pelz’s books on the short game for excellent instruction on the setup and technique of hitting a greenside bunker shot.
 Click here for our description and review of these two great short game books.